nestedbytes/shourdev/README.md

 ### Hello
 Hello, I am an indie game and software developer.
 ### About Me
-I am a school student living in India who loves computers I make games and software I use Python and C for most of my stuff but I use c# for mainly game development but sometimes also for general software.
+I am a school student living in India who loves computers I make games and software I use Python and C for most of my stuff.
 ### Support
 To support my work you can donate me bitcoin
 ```